azaghal/Factorio-PavementDriveAssistContinued/readme.md

 **Effects on gameplay**

 This mod will increase the importance of proper roads as it will allow you to cross kilometres of land on roads, while doing nothing more than pressing "forward"!
-If this is still to much (maybe because your left middle finger starts to ache), then simply set up cruise control and the vehicle will accelerate on its own to maintain its speed.
-At this point your remaining task is to press "left" or "right" at junctions or to brake the vehicle if needed.
+After activating cruise control your remaining task is to press "left" or "right" at junctions or to brake the vehicle if needed.
 Spend your travel time doing useful stuff like exploring your production statistics or managing trains. **Autonomous driving has reached Factorio!**

 ## Details